-If your family is considering an educational loan, we suggest you begin by applying for financial aid, since often the most affordable loans are student loans based on need.
+If your family is considering an educational loan, you should begin by applying for financial aid, since often the most affordable loans are student loans based on need.

 We talk more about the kinds of loans below, but some important things to know are:

 - Federal loans are restricted to U.S. citizens or permanent residents, but other loan programs are not.

 - Some loans, referred to as subsidized loans, do not accrue interest while you are in school.

 - Meanwhile, unsubsidized loans do accrue interest that may be paid while you are in school, or added to your principal balance when you graduate.

 Learn more about loans from the U.S. Department of Education.
 To apply for a loan, fill out the Loan Request Form.
 If you have any questions about your specific loan eligibility, please contact us at firstname.lastname@example.org.

 Dependent undergraduates may borrow up to a federally-set annual limit for a subsidized and/or unsubsidized loan. $5,500 the first year, $6,500 sophomore year, and $7,500 junior and senior years.
 For information about interest rates and loan limit charts, visit studentaid.gov.

 - Loan amount is based on financial need.